verbb/formie/docs/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit.md

 ## When to use stage and task events

 Use `beforeStage` / `afterTask` when you need a slot the two hooks do not name — between persist and payments, after spam screening, skipping one dispatch step.
 Register a [custom task](/guides/submissions-workflows/adding-a-custom-workflow-task-from-scratch) when several modules must order relative to the same built-in step.
-Page vs complete is not a reason to add a stage.
+Page submit vs form submit is not a reason to add a stage.

 ## Related